And not a feature

 Fixing the coupons

-The client was using the discount coupon number feature.
+The client was using the discount coupon number feature on UAT environment.
 Everything was working fine up to some point, discount codes were accepted, no issues raised.
 At one point the bug came in that the validation is not correct on one of the codes.

 Good developers fixed the bug completely.
 They saw that there was no validation at all (technically speaking, there were no error messages, just an error written in logs, the application running the success path).
 After the fix, the validation worked and passed internal QA.